-So there’s the argument: discussions about page length are really more effective when they are discussions about
+Discussions about page length are almost always more effective when they are discussions about

 - Concise writing

 - Information architecture

 Almost inevitably, if you have a web design review meeting, someone will say “these pages are too long.
 I have to scroll too much.”
 This inevitably leads to an unproductive discussion that’s mostly about who’s the loudest person in the room, because there’s no right length to a page but everybody seems to think they know the perfect length.